Another Time (Earth, Wind & Fire album)

 Another Time is the first compilation album by American band Earth, Wind & Fire, released in September 1974 on Warner Bros.
 Records.
 It reached No. 29 on the Billboard Top Soul Albums chart.

 Overview

-Another Time was issued as a double album with songs compiled from the band's first two albums, Earth, Wind & Fire and The Need of Love.
-A bonus track, "Handwriting on the Wall", was also included on the album.
+Another Time was issued as a double album that reissues the band's first two albums, Earth, Wind & Fire (1971) and The Need of Love (1971) in their entirety, albeit in a different running order, and adds the previously unreleased track, "Handwriting on the Wall".

 Critical reception

 Ron Wynn of Allmusic described the songs on Another Time as "certainly worth hearing again".
 Billboard called the album "enjoyable".